CapgeminiInventUK/donate-to-educate-frontend/README.md

     import { NewComponentProps } from '@/types/props';
     ```

-5. Add the new component to the `DevPreview` component:
+5. Add the new component to the `DevPreview` component by putting it inside a [Preview Component][9]:

     ```tsx
     <Preview<NewComponentProps>